nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 4. Double-click to launch the application.
 A window similar to the one shown below should appear shortly.

-5. On first launch, AniList will contain sample data.
-Use the `clear` command to delete all current user data.
+5. On first launch, AniList will contain sample anime data which you could play around with.
+Once you are done and wish to clear the sample data, enter `list` to [list](#listing-anime-based-on-watch-status-list) all sample animes, and then use the [clear](#clearing-all-animes-currently-displayed-clear) command to delete them.